yashraikwar-prog/HR-Dataset-Analysis-Power-BI/README.md

-Here's a **README.md** draft for your GitHub project based on the HR Dataset Analysis & Visualization dashboard you've shared:

----

 # HR Dataset Analysis & Visualization

 This project presents a comprehensive analysis and visualization of an HR dataset using interactive dashboards.
 It helps uncover key insights related to employee demographics, attrition, satisfaction, salary trends, department performance, and recruitment effectiveness.